farcasterxyz/contracts/docs/docs.md

 ## 1.2.
 Id Gateway

 The IdManager is responsible for fid registration.
-While IdRegistry defines the rules of fid ownership, transfers, and recovery, the manager is responsible for the the actual registration logic.
+While IdRegistry defines the rules of fid ownership, transfers, and recovery, the manager is responsible for the actual registration logic.
 To prevent spamming fid registrations, the IdManager requires callers to rent 1 [storage unit](#13-storage-registry) at fid registration time.

 ### Invariants